thruthesky/fireflutter/docs/user.md

 If you are going to use the global `my` variable immediately after app boots, it would cause null value error since the fireflutter `UserService` didn't loaded the user document, yet.
 To prevent this error, you may use `UserDocReady` widget.
 This widget displays `SizedBox.shrink()` until the user document is loaded.
 So, you can use the login user's document data safely.
 This widget will now show `SizedBox.shrink()` if the user document is already loaded.
 So, it's not flickering.

+One thing to note is that, if `setState` is called, the `UserDocReady` may cause screen flickering.

 ```dart
 class SomeScreen extends StatelessWidget {